 3. The team will recommend promotional ideas to the PAFC Communications Committee.

-As part of our commitment to the National Network of Age-Friendly Communities, we are in the process of submitting our new Age-Friendly plan to AARP.
-Once that has been approved, we will begin recruiting volunteer teams to help design and implement new projects from that plan.
-Those projects will be posted here.
+As part of our commitment to our county and to the National Network of Age-Friendly Communities, we have submitted our new Age-Friendly plan to AARP.
+We are now recruiting volunteer teams to help design and implement new projects from that plan.
+Those projects are described here.